Calling All Authors and Illustrators in Kindergarten-3rd Grade:

 When can I send in my child's story?

-The deadline for stories is Friday, March 4, 2022.
-Your entry must be postmarked by March 4th.
+We accept stories all year long.
+The deadline for stories is usually at the end of February.
+Your entry must be postmarked by Feb.
+24th.

 Where do I mail my entry?